hahuja2612/CS580-Program4/README.md

     * Takes pointers to two teams (`Team *`).
     * Your `game()` function should complete the following:
         * The algorithm for determining the winner of a game is as follows:
-            * Each team gets 10 attempts to score.
+            * Each team gets at 2 least attempts to score.
+You can later this as you wish.
             * You must compare the defensive team’s players total defense with a random value between 0 and the offensive team’s total offense.
             * If the final offensive value is greater than the defense, the team has a scored.
     * Return a pointer to the winner.
+        * If the game is a tie, it should go to sudden death (use whatever algorithm you choose to determine a winner).
     * Make sure this works correctly before moving on to the next part.

 :warning: You will need to typedef your structs to remove the struct keyword in order to run the supplied driver code below.